-You don’t think about how much you need your plumbing until it starts spouting water the wrong way.
-Our flood sensor checks humidity levels and temperature to catch leaks well before they become floods.
+You don't think about how much you rely on your plumbing until something goes wrong.
+Our flood sensor monitors moisture levels and temperature to detect water leaks before they become floods.

 $ each, regularly $

 You’ll get a bigger discount from most homeowner’s insurance companies if your home security system includes flood detection.
 Catching leaks early saves them money too, so they’ll charge you less.

 The last thing you want is for your flood sensor to run out of battery life when you need it most.
 That’s why our flood sensor tests itself once an hour and notifies you when the battery gets low, ensuring that your home is always protected.

 It only takes seconds for a leak from a water heater or washing machine to turn your basement into a swamp.
 Or for an overflowing toilet to seep through your ceiling.
 Stop leaks the second they happen with a flood sensor designed to notify you of the first few drops of moisture.